Yoga Festival Packing Checklist: Top Ten Things to Bring.

 8. Spend $1,000 bucks, give or take, for a total of maybe five yoga classes over three days.
 No, this is not a good deal, even if your parents forget they’re also footing the bill for a motel with your friend and plane fare and food and cab rides.

-9. Get lots of overly packaged samples that you can throw away.
-Hurting the environment with packages labeled “coconut” or “natural” is so awesomely ironic, it’d be funny, but humor isn’t a prerequisite at these conferences.
+9. Get lots of overly plastic-packaged samples that you can throw away.
+Hurting the environment with packages labeled “coconut” or “natural” is so awesomely ironic, it’d be funny, but humor isn’t encouraged at these conferences: happiness is.

 10. The only real requirement is that you’re to be absolutely wonderfully joyfully exuberantly positive about everything.
-DO NOT be negative about anything.
+Do NOT be negative ever!
 Suppress genuine-ness or integrity or truly open heart in favor of business, making money, PR, marketing, hype, and happy facebook posts on your and their Walls after the fact.

 Remember: yoga is an industry, a demographic—and not merely a spiritual path or a way of life.
 Grow up.